ThorstenHi/imposm3-for-windows/README.md

 Installation
 ------------
-You need Go Compiler before doing any thing.
+You need Go Compiler and [tdm-gcc](https://jmeubank.github.io/tdm-gcc/) before doing any thing.

 `1.
 Create a new directory and name it anything you want.`